trevorscott/jsforce-platform-events/README.md

 # jsforce-platform-events

-Subscribe to a platform event using jsForce
+Subscribe to a platform event using jsForce.
+The app logs incoming events.

 ## Setup